BWeng20/ruFSM/README.md

 FSMs normally are used embedded inside other software to control some state-full workflow.<br/> The operations of this workflow are triggered from the transitions or the states-handlers.
 To add such operations different approaches exits.
-In hard-codes FSMs methods-calls are directly linked to the transition or states during compile-time.<br/>
+In hard-codes FSMs methods-calls are directly linked to the transitions or states during compile-time.<br/>

 This implementation loads FSMs during runtime, so the binding needs to be dynamically.<br/>

-Form some huge project, you can re-implement to Datamodel-trait and implement an optimized way to trigger you functionality.<br/>
-Must simpler is to use the module "Action".
-You find examples how to use this.
+To bind business logic, SCXML defines a _Datamodel_.

 ### Datamodel

-For details about the Datamodel-concept in SCXML see the W3C documentation.<br/>
-This lib provides some implementations of the Datamodel, but you can implement other models as well.
+For details about the Datamodel-concept in SCXML see the W3C documentation.
+This lib provides some implementations of the Datamodel, but you can implement your own models as well.<br/>
 The Datamodel in SCXML is responsible to execute code and expressions.
-Custom business logic can be implemented this way.
+Custom business logic can be implemented this way.<br/>
+For some huge project, it may be feasible to implement the Datamodel-trait with some optimized way to trigger the business-functionality.<br/>

 For a simpler approach (without implement a full Datamodel), see "Custom Actions" below.
+You can also find some examples inside folder "examples".<br/>
 The Datamodel is selected in the SCXML, so you can provide multiple model-implementation in one binary.